KonradHoeffner/tempoguide/index.md

 ## Sideboard

-* Grafdigger's Cage - Graveyard hate that also hits Green Sun’s Zenith and Natural Order like Elves, 5c Zenith, Nadu Zenith, Cradle Control.
+* Grafdigger's Cage - Graveyard hate that also hits Green Sun’s Zenith and Natural Order like Elves, 5c Zenith, Nadu Zenith, Cradle Control (except Grist).
 I don’t like it that much against UB Reanimator because it gets hit by both Brazen Borrower and Keg/Explosives/Sylex, and we can’t kill them quickly, so as long as UB Reanimator is >20% of the meta and GSZ decks have a low play rate I’d rather play one of the other options.

 Eco: